 Scientists interested in the use of IVIVE for substance screening and risk decision-making met at the 2016 workshop to develop best practices and identify areas for further research.
 The workshop, co-organized by NICEATM and the U.S. Environmental Protection Agency, was summarized in a 2018 publication in the journal Toxicology In Vitro (Bell et al. 2018).

-NICEATM's computational toxicologists are developing methods for conducting IVIVE analyses, described in a publication in the journal Applied In Vitro Toxicology (Chang et al. 2014).
-Current work is focused on understanding the impact of various parameters, such as using free plasma concentration as a surrogate for total plasma concentration, and comparing multiple modeling approaches.
+NICEATM's computational toxicologists developed methods for conducting IVIVE analyses, described in a publication in the journal Applied In Vitro Toxicology (Chang et al. 2014).
+Subsequent work focused on understanding the impact of various parameters, such as using free plasma concentration as a surrogate for total plasma concentration, and comparing multiple modeling approaches.
 This work is described in a publication in Environmental Health Perspectives (Casey et al. 2018).